 - Timeframe: November 2014 – December 2014

-We got commissioned to make a photo printing booth that would use iPad apps to print photos from social media in real-time.
-Users would be able to use the iPads to search for and select photos they had posted on Instagram, Facebook, and Twitter, and then send it wirelessly to a printer nearby where it would be printed instantaneously.
+We were commissioned by the Hong Kong Jockey Club to develop a photo printing booth that would use iPads to print photos in real-time.
+Users would be able to use the iPads to search for and select photos they had posted on social media.
+The photo would be sent wirelessly to a printer nearby where it would be printed instantaneously.

-We developed the iPad app using Cordova as we planned to create the printing service using a local web-based server.
-The app would send an AJAX
+We developed the iPad app using Cordova.
+The app would send a HTTP

-The printing server ran on Firefox using 'kiosk mode', as it provided advanced client features to enable 'silent printing', which would send print requests to the OS-level printing service without showing any dialogue boxes.
-Furthermore, Firefox also provides configurations for printing parameters such as sizing and spacing, ideal for printing in specific areas on custom paper sizes.
+The apps ran in Firefox using the 'kiosk' and 'silent printing' modes, which allowed print requests to be sent to the OS-level printing service without showing any dialogue boxes or notifications.
+Firefox also allowed for the adjustment of printing parameters such as sizing and spacing, which was cruical to printing on photo-sized paper.